902.19 Construction Inspection Guidelines for Sec 902

 Sec 902.2 requires contractor maintenance of existing signals to begin after any modifications have been made or after work has begun on an existing signal installation.
 The Resident Engineer should include “maintenance of existing signals” as a discussion item in the pre-construction conference so there is a clear understanding as to when maintenance responsibility will be transferred from MoDOT to the contractor.
 The contractor’s proposed schedule of operations should be considered when making this determination.
 Any work activity that affects the function of the existing intersection should be considered the trigger for the shift in maintenance responsibility.
 This is usually identified as the point when the contractor opens the existing controller cabinet to begin making alterations, but could be earlier, such as when detectors are accidently taken out of service by contractor operations.
 Once contractor maintenance begins, it continues until the existing signal is removed, or the upgrade is complete, and the new or upgraded signal has successfully completed the 15-day test period.

 Staking and layout work for a traffic signal project should be done with the idea always in mind to avoid conflicts with roadway items, and with signing and lighting if they are included in the project.
 Each signal post location shall be staked and carefully checked to see that signal heads to be mounted thereon will be in clear view from the lane, or lanes, to be controlled.
 Posts should not be located in sidewalks if it can be avoided without reducing visibility of signal heads.
 Pullbox, conduit runs, and controller base locations may have to be shifted to avoid conflict with other items.
 Care should be taken to avoid placing signal appurtances in a drainage ditch.
 If necessary, shift the controller base to a location where chances of its being struck by a vehicle are reduced to a minimum.
-If the controller base is so situated that it cannot be moved it may be necessary to place a section or more of guardrail around the controller to provide adequate protection.
+If the controller base is so situated that it cannot be moved refer to EPG 902.15.2.2 for countermeasure expectations.

 In the event that some questions arise, the district traffic personnel will be able to clarify any questions.
 Terminology will vary slightly from manufacturer to manufacturer but the general concept remains the same.